 About the Program

 To become a Certified Thermal Insulation Inspector, class participants must complete both levels of the 4-day course and receive a passing grade on the final examination at the end of each level.
+Click here for a sample course agenda.

 Part 1: NIA’s Introduction to Mechanical Insulation